PhilGruber/dimmy/README.md

 # dimmy
 Dimmy is a little home automation system.

-It can control lights, blinds, and other devices via MQTT.
+It can control lights and ir senders and supports many kinds of sensors and other devices via MQTT.
+Tasmota and zigbee2mqtt devices are supported.

 It contains a daemon, a CLI client, a JSON API and a web interface.